Prepping can be so darn expensive, and it’s one of the main reasons many folks refuse to start their journey to preparedness.

 Plastic Tarps

-Plastic tarps are one of the most versatile and inexpensive SHTF gear to own.
-You can use them as a survival shelter, as a means to collect rainwater, and as a temporary seal to patch up a broken window.
-You can also use one to protect your other survival supplies from damage due to harsh weather.
+A plastic tarp is one of the most versatile and inexpensive emergency essentials you’ll ever own.
+Use it as a survival shelter, to collect rainwater, or as a temporary seal to patch up a broken window.
+A tarp can also protect your other survival supplies from harsh weather.

 Matches and Lighters

 Also, you might wanna stash away extra boxes of matches and a few packs of lighters for trading.
-These are essential survival items that many folks will do anything to have in their possession during challenging times, like a severe winter without power
+Many folks will do anything to have these in their possession during challenging times, like a severe winter without power.

 Disinfectants

-Your environment after a major disaster will most likely be unsanitary.
-The solution is to stash some disinfectants on your shelves.
+After a major disaster, your environment will most likely be teeming with trash, harmful chemicals, and other nasty stuff.
+You can fight the germs and bacteria by squireling away some disinfectants.
 They aren’t expensive, so we don’t see why you shouldn’t add them to your stockpile.

 Alcohol, hand sanitizer, and disinfecting wipes are excellent additions to your list of survival supplies.
-They’re essential in maintaining personal hygiene, specifically your hand hygiene if running water isn’t available when S hits the fan.
+They’re must-haves for maintaining personal hygiene, specifically your hand hygiene, if running water isn’t available when S hits the fan.

-Another common everyday item that has survival uses is household bleach — it effectively kills germs on any surface around your home.
+Another common everyday item with survival uses is household bleach—it effectively kills germs on any surface around your home.

 Batteries

-Power outages will be frequent after a major disaster, and a life-saving item for this kind of scenario is a pack of batteries.
-Your flashlights, hand-crank radios, and other battery-powered SHTF gear will eventually run out of juice, so keep a few of them in your cabinet or survival kit.
+Besides diseases, power outages will also be common after a wide-scale disaster.
+Batteries will be lifesavers in this kind of scenario.
+Your flashlights, radios, and other battery-powered SHTF gear will eventually run out of juice, so keep a few of them in your cabinet or survival kit.

 Cooking Oil

 Cooking oil isn’t only great for, well, cooking.
-It has many excellent survival uses, too, like the following:
+It has many excellent uses for survival, too, like the following:

 Face Masks

-Ever since the pandemic hit, face masks have become the ultimate EDC gear that folks can’t leave home without.
-But even without a virus plaguing the world, they’ll still be valuable to have in an SHTF scenario.
+Ever since the pandemic hit, face masks have become the ultimate EDC gear folks can’t leave home without.
+But even without a virus plaguing the world, they’ll still be valuable when SHTF.
 For example, an N95 mask can help stop you from inhaling harmful smoke that can inflame your lungs and airway.

 Plus, face masks won’t cost you much money and only take up a little storage space.
 You can store ‘em in your get home bag and bug out bag and stash away a few boxes at home.